A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Find plans

-A. If you don’t qualify for subsidies, you have the option to shop outside the exchange, everywhere except DC (there is no off-exchange market in DC).
-And even if you are eligible for subsidies, nobody is forcing you to shop in the exchanges.
-You can shop off-exchange if you like, but you won’t be able to claim the subsidies — which are a tax credit — either up-front, or on your tax return.
-And through at least the end of 2025, you might find that you are eligible for a premium tax credit, even if you weren’t in previous years.
+A. Whether or not you qualify for subsidies, you have the option to shop for ACA-compliant individual coverage outside the Marketplace everywhere except Washington, DC.
+(Insurers in the District of Columbia are only allowed to offer coverage through the exchange.)1 Even if you are eligible for subsidies, there is no requirement to shop on the exchange.
+You can shop off-exchange if you like, but you won't be able to claim the subsidies – which are a tax credit – either upfront, or on your tax return.

-All individual major medical health insurance plans with effective dates of January 2014 or later are fully compliant with the ACA, regardless of whether they’re sold in the exchanges or outside the exchanges.
-They all cover the essential health benefits, cap out-of-pocket costs, include coverage for pre-existing conditions, and do not place dollar limits on lifetime or annual benefits.
+All individual-market health insurance plans with effective dates of January 2014 or later are fully compliant with the ACA, regardless of whether they're sold in the exchanges or outside the exchanges.
+They all cover the essential health benefits, cap out-of-pocket costs, include coverage for pre-existing conditions, and do not place dollar limits on lifetime or annual benefits.2

-In addition, carriers have to put all of their individual market plans in a state in a single risk pool for the purpose of setting rates, so it doesn’t matter if a carrier’s on and off-exchange plans have different levels of enrollee health; everyone is counted together.
-(Carriers that only sell off-exchange plans obviously don’t have any on-exchange business to mix into their risk pool.)
+In addition, carriers have to put all of their individual-market plans in a state in a single risk pool for the purpose of setting rates, so it doesn't matter if enrollees in a carrier's on- and off-exchange plans collectively have different health care needs and will use health insurance differently.
+Everyone is counted together.34 (Carriers that only sell off-exchange plans obviously don't have any on-exchange business to mix into their risk pool.)

-Why you should – or shouldn’t – shop in the exchange even if you’re not subsidy eligible
+Pros and cons of shopping in the exchange – or not – even if you're not subsidy eligible

 If you start the year with an income that makes you ineligible for a subsidy (or another situation that makes you ineligible for subsidies, such as an offer of coverage from an employer that you've decided to decline in order to purchase your own coverage), you might decide to enroll in a plan outside the exchange.

-Your subsidy eligibility might change later in the year, but only plans purchased through the exchanges can be eligible for premium subsidies or cost-sharing subsidies.
-So at that point, you’d have to be willing and able to switch to an on-exchange plan in order to take advantage of the subsidy eligibility.
+Your subsidy eligibility might change later in the year, but only plans purchased through the exchanges are eligible for premium subsidies or cost-sharing subsidies.
+So when you become eligible, you'd have to be willing and able to switch to an on-exchange plan in order to take advantage of the subsidy eligibility.

 In order to do that, you generally need to have a qualifying event that would trigger a special enrollment period.
 The list of qualifying events is relatively comprehensive, and since 2020 it does include a change in subsidy eligibility.
-But switching to a new plan mid-year could mean that your deductible and out-of-pocket maximum reset to $0 (if you’re enrolling in the same plan on-exchange, check with the insurer to see if they’ll allow you to carry over your accumulated out-of-pocket expenses to your on-exchange version of the plan).
+But switching to a new plan mid-year could mean that your deductible and out-of-pocket maximum reset to $0.
+If you switch, be sure to check with the insurer to see if they'll allow you to carry over your accumulated out-of-pocket expenses to your on-exchange version of the plan, but understand that they are not required to do so.

-If you were already enrolled in a full-price plan through the exchange (assuming it’s not a catastrophic plan) you could just notify the exchange of your change in income or circumstances and start receiving a subsidy at that point.
-Or you could continue to pay full price for your plan and claim the premium tax credit on your tax return the following spring.
-This is much more straightforward than having to switch plans mid-year.
+If you are already enrolled in a plan through the exchange, paying the entire premium yourself (assuming it's not a catastrophic plan, for which subsidies cannot be applied), and are happy to keep your current plan, you could just notify the exchange of your change in income or circumstances and start receiving a subsidy at that point.5

-But on the other hand, if the plan you need (due to a certain provider network or covered drug list, for example) is only offered outside the exchange, you might have a compelling reason to shop outside the exchange.
+On the other hand, if the plan you need (due to a certain provider network or covered drug list, for example) is only offered outside the exchange, you may have a compelling reason to shop outside the exchange before you become eligible for a subsidy.

-It’s also important to note that there are still health plans on the market that are not regulated by the ACA.
-These plans are sold outside the exchange, and they are NOT marketed as regular individual major medical health insurance.
-They include things like short-term health insurance, limited benefit policies, accident supplements, critical illness insurance plans, and health care sharing ministries.
+It's also important to note that there are still health plans on the market that are not regulated by the ACA.
+To be clear, the ACA’s individual-market requirements apply regardless of whether a plan is sold on-exchange or off-exchange, but ACA rules do not apply to plans that aren’t considered individual-market coverage.
+Such plans include things like short-term health insurance, limited-benefit policies, accident supplements, critical illness insurance plans, and health care sharing ministry plans.

-You can still buy these plans, but they are generally not designed to serve as stand-alone coverage.
-If you’re shopping off-exchange, make sure that the plans you’re considering are actually individual major medical coverage, rather than plans that are exempt from ACA regulations.
+You can still buy these plans, but they are not designed to serve as stand-alone coverage.
+If you're shopping off-exchange, make sure that the plans you're considering are actually individual-market major medical coverage, rather than plans that are exempt from ACA regulations.

 Footnotes